 … might be running through your head.
 To help ease some of your anxieties, in this post, I share a few bike park 101 tips to help you make the most of your day on the lifts.

-How to prepare for the bike park
+Choosing A Bike for the bike park

-If you’re new to bike parks, I recommend choosing a full-suspension trail or enduro bike – not a downhill (or DH) bike which tend to be heavier, have more front and rear suspension, and are geared high so they’re not easy to pedal.
+If you’re new to bike parks, I recommend choosing a full-suspension trail or enduro bike – not a downhill (or DH) bike.
+DH bikes tend to be heavier, require more skills to control, have longer front and rear suspension (which isn’t always a good thing), and are geared high so they’re not easy to pedal.

-If you don’t have your own bike, most bike parks rent them (or you can find a bike rental place in town) and let them know you want a trail or enduro bike to use at the bike park.
+If you don’t have your own bike, most bike parks rent them (or you can find a bike rental place in town), and let them know you want a trail or enduro bike to use at the bike park.

 It’s a really good idea to always do a quick bike safety check before every ride, but especially before heading off to the bike park.
 This is even true for rental bikes.
-Spend a few minutes checking your:

 - Tire pressure – proper tire pressure depends on what kind of tires you’re running, your weight, and how aggressive of a rider you are.
 Between the range of 20-30 PSI is a good start.